kernel64bits/ha-observability/v2/README.md

 # Introduction
-Let's automate what we did in v1 using terraform.
+Let's automate what we did in v1 using terraform and Ansible.
 I also added the following improvements:
-- Setup DNS server in the subnet ressource
+- Setup DNS server in the subnet ressource (so I don't have to configure systemd-resolved on servers)
-- node-exporter
+- node-exporter is now hosted on the bastion server

 # Setup
 ## Provision the infrastructure